GrillePainVert/GodotSampleGDExtension/README.md

 #### Requirement: Visual Studio installed with "Desktop deveopment in C++" workload.
 https://visualstudio.microsoft.com/fr/downloads/

-To open it in Visual Studio, chose "Open a Local Folder" and the code folder After opening, CMAKE should generate the proper build scripts (you can see it in Output)
+To open it in Visual Studio, chose "Open a Local Folder" and select the **code folder**.
+After opening, CMAKE should generate the proper build scripts (you can see it in Output)

+## Troubleshooting
+If the Build menu remains empty in VS, close and reopen visual studio.
+If you debug and get this message from godot: "**Couldn't detect whether to run the editor, the project manager or a specific project.
+Aborting.**", launch the Edit target instead of debug, then play.
+After launching Edit, Debug target will work.

 ## Build and debug
 When building, it first retrieves and compiles godot-cpp versioin 4.4 (to change this, edit CMakLists.txt)